 The fourth "International Week" seminar on African problems was being held in Yaounde, Cameroun, this week.

-The fourth "International Week" seminar on African problems was being held in Yaounde, Cameroun, this week.
+Background: The fourth "International Week" seminar on African problems was being held in Yaounde, Cameroun, this week.
 The seven-day seminar, which opened on Monday (September 16), was being attended by experts in politics, economics, diplomacy and political organisation from several African nations, Great Britain, the Soviet Union, the United States of America, Indian, the United Nations Educational, Scientific and Cultural Organisation (UNESCO), Canada, France, Norway and Switzerland.

 The principal theme of the seminar was the economic, cultural and political self-determination of Africa -- strengthening the continent as a self-entity.